carsonluuu/mycodebook/appendix/java-built-in.md

 2. when get\(Key\), calculate the hash code of the key object to locate the bucket, then use equals\(\) method to match key objects and return the value

-* -&gt; exceed load factor: rehash the hash table and bucket to twice\(race condition\)
+3. exceed load factor: rehash the hash table and bucket to twice\(race condition\)

-* -&gt; collision: two key objects map to same bucket\(same hash code\)
+4. collision: two key objects map to same bucket\(same hash code\)
-* -&gt; Hash Function: calculate hash code, return same result to same object
+5. Hash Function: calculate hash code, return same result to same object

 •HashTable: differs with HashMap only by not permit null key or null value, use fast-fail iterator, synchronized